© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval village cross 100m north east of St Martin's Church is a scheduled monument protected by Historic England under reference 1019506.
 View the official record →

-The medieval village cross 100m north east of St Martin's Church is a standing stone monument typical of market and parish centres in medieval England.
+Medieval village cross 100m north east of St Martin's Church is a scheduled ancient monument located in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019506.

 Medieval village cross 100m north east of St Martin's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019506.